Quality Contact Framework 111-22100000

 I5.3 Employees will receive feedback on the quality of monitored calls, to reinforce positive call behaviours and identify aspects for improvement. |

 All monitored calls require feedback to be sent to the Service Officer.
-To ensure employees receive feedback, quality checkers must follow Quality Call Framework quality checking process page.
+To ensure employees receive feedback, quality checkers must follow Quality Contact Framework quality checking process page.
 Once the evaluation has been submitted, flag this to the employee:

 Flag the evaluation: